 If the installed system changes or an increase to the system size is made after the Incentive Claim is approved, the new system size and equipment must be reported to the SOMAH PA and utility interconnection departments.
 System size changes including equipment and design that are greater than or equal to 1 kW, CEC-AC may apply for an additional SOMAH incentive if all eligibility requirements are met.
+The Applicant, System Owner, or Host Customer must notify the SOMAH PA via email if there is a system increase of any size due to a Design Factor change.
+Failure to do so may result in an Applicant and/or Contractor infraction.

-In all instances, the total system size must align with the sizing requirements as described in Section 2.3.3, System Sizing Requirements.
+In all instances, the total system size must align with the sizing requirements as described in Section 2.4 System Sizing Requirements.

-4.8 Onsite Field Inspections
+4.6 Onsite Field Inspections

-All SOMAH projects must undergo a field inspection following submission of the Incentive Claim Package, as detailed in Section 2.3.5, Inspection Requirements.
+All SOMAH projects must undergo a field inspection following submission of the Incentive Claim Package, as detailed in Section 2.15, Inspection Requirements.
 Any party that installs a PV system incented by the SOMAH Program shall not perform the inspection of that system.
 It is recommended, but not required, that the Contractor attend the inspection.
 If neither the Contractor nor the Host Customer will be present during the inspection, the inspector must obtain permission from the Host Customer to perform the inspection.

-4.8.1 Key Project Components Reviewed During Onsite Field Inspections
+4.6.1 Key Project Components Reviewed During Onsite Field Inspections